sasha-valderrama/generate-your-CV/README.md

 😺🐶*My first React Project, Ever* 👩🏽‍💻🍵

-This React app allows the user update the cv template with their own information and save it (download it)as a PDF.
+This React app allows the user update the cv template with their own information.

 ## Visit the app!